valenium/SEI-project1/README.md

 - Players can only move pieces forward and diagonally, on the dark squares
 - Players can move their pieces over their opponents pieces to capture them and permanently remove them from play
 - If a player is able to move one of their pieces to the opposite end of their board, that piece becomes a king and is now able to move backwards
-- Once a player is able to capture all of their opponent's pieces, the game is over and the player with pieces remaining on the board is the inner
+- Once a player is able to capture all of their opponent's pieces, the game is over and the player with pieces remaining on the board is the winner